 1. INTRODUCTION

-Potato (Solanum tuberosum L.), a perennial herbaceous plant that belongs to the family (Solanaceae) and species Solanum tuberosum L. (2n=4x=48).
+Potato (Solanum tuberosum L.) is a perennial herbaceous plant that belongs to the family (Solanaceae) and species Solanum tuberosum L. (2n=4x=48).
 Protein of potato is more superior to that of cereals due to presence of “lysine” (Pandey, 2001).
 It can also help to fight against malnutrition and hunger due to high production potential and high nutritional value.
-Besides reducing malnutrition it has medicinal values like the juice of potato reduces gastrogenic problems and also provides relief and heels burned skin wounds.
+Besides reducing malnutrition, it has medicinal values like the juice of potato reduces gastrogenic problems and also provides relief and heels burned skin wounds.

 Potato is a temperate region crop but can also be grown under subtropical climatic conditions.
-Potato is a long day plant but it is cultivated as short day plant for tuber, it is raised in India when maximum day temperature is below 35°C and the maximum night temperature is below 20°C. Temperature about 16-22°C is observed to be best for its tuber formation which is adversely affected when the temperature rises above 30°C. Among the several factors which are responsible for determining the production and productivity and quality parameters of the crop, fertilizer dose and planting time are the most important ones.
+Potato is a long day plant but it is cultivated as short day plant for tuber, it is raised in India when maximum day temperature is below 35°C and the maximum night temperature is below 20°C. Temperature about 16-22°C is observed to be the best for its tuber formation which is adversely affected when the temperature rises above 30°C. Therefore, potato is grown during the Rabi season characterized by cooler and dry weather preferably in the winter months and quality tuber production depends on a sum of environmental and soil factors.
+Hence, suitable planting schedule is such a a factor which determines the production and productivity and quality parameters of the crop as evident in other winter crops like strawberry (Paul et al., 2017) and sweet potato (Nedun et al., 2005).
+Meanwhile, soil nutrition is the other most crucial factor dictating crop growth and development under such challenging subtropical climatic conditions (Howlader et al., 2019; Sultana et al., 2022).
+So, fertilizer nitrogen an date of planting are two most limiting entities to be addressed for quality tuber production.

-Nitrogen is the most vital and responsible for the synthesis of amino acids, protein, coenzymes and nucleic acid formation, which are accountable for cell division and elongation which ultimately results in higher vegetative growth.
+Nitrogen is the most vital and responsible for the synthesis of amino acids, protein, coenzymes and nucleic acid formation, which are accountable for cell division and elongation which ultimately results in higher vegetative growth (Rahman et al., 2023).
 Potato is a sensitive crop to application management of nitrogen, which is one of the top management priorities for potato growing systems (Stark et al., 2004).
 It determines the quantity and structure of potato yield, its chemical composition and tuber quality (Kolodziejczyk, 2014).
 It primarily influences tuber size, dry matter and sugar contents.
 Excessive application of nitrogen translocates the photosynthates from tops to tubers which directly affects the yield.
 Specific gravity will vary within a range for a given cultivar because it is strongly influenced by climate, soil and cultural factors.
 Nitrogen fluctuation during the growing season influence different tuber characteristic including tuber weight, specific gravity and enogenous nitrogen concentration.

 Proper fertilization with inorganic sources plays an important role in increasing quantity and quality of produce (Seghatoleslami et al., 2013).
-Moreover, selection of high yielding variety is very important as different varieties respond differently to various nutrients levels.
+But excessive and indiscriminate use of inorganic fertilizers can lead to environmental degradation, soil nutrient imbalances, and increased production costs (Kayesh et al., 2023; Gomasta et al., 2024).
+Furthermore, the overuse of chemical nutrients contributes to the emission of greenhouse gases, water pollution through runoff, and long-term soil fertility decline due to nutrient leaching and altered microbial communities (Apu et al., 2022; Hassan et al., 2024).
+So, judicious soil amendments with fertilizers particularly nitrogen is essential for maintaining or enhancing crop productivity and soil health.
+Selection of high yielding variety is also too important as different varieties respond differently to various soil nutrients levels.
 Excess soil nitrogen levels during tuberization can delay growth of tuber, yield and also lessen the specific gravity.
 This delay in tuber maturation can adversely affect the storage and quality of the potatoes.